openjdk/jfx/doc-files/controls/InputMap/InputMap.md

 Adds the `InputMap` property to the `Control` class, allowing the application code to customize controls by adding, removing, or modifying the key mappings, at compile time or dynamically.

-Adds the `SkinInputMap` class and an optional `BehaviorBase` class to simplify development of skins for the existing and custom controls.
+Adds the `SkinInputMap` class and an optional `BehaviorBase` class to simplify development of skins for existing and custom controls.

-In the absence of a generic solution to the priority inversion problem [7], provides a mechanism for guaranteed order of the event handlers and key mappings between the application and the skin.
+In the absence of a generic solution to the priority inversion problem [7], this proposal provides a mechanism for guaranteeing the order of event handlers and the key mappings between the application and the skin.